CIT2318/mvc-with-functions/README.md

 # MVC with Functions

 This practical looks at moving from an application built using single flat PHP files to an MVC structure.
 It uses functions to structure code.
 You need a good grasp of basic function concepts - arguments, parameters, returning values etc. before attempting this.
 * You should have a films table in your database already from term 1.
-If you don't, import films.sql into phpmyadmin and check this has worked.
+If you don't, you can download it from https://github.com/CIT2318/intro-to-mysql-sql/blob/master/films.sql.
+Open up phpmyadmin to check this works.
 * Change the connection settings in list.php so that it works with your database.
 * Put the  list.php on a server and check it works.
 A user should be able to view a list of all films from the database.
 * Now try and re-structure this PHP page so that it uses an MVC structure.